Looking to get more professional looking photos and video from your phone, or just want to make sure you don’t run out of juice?

 Sandmarc Hybrid ND Polarising Filter.
 Photo credit: Sandmarc.

-Sandmarc’s polarised ND filters offer smartphone photographers the depth of field and control over shutter speed that one gets from an ND filter along with the rich colours of a polariser filter.
+Sandmarc’s polarised ND filters offer smartphone photographers control over shutter speed that one gets from an ND filter (due to limiting the amount of light reading the camera), along with the rich colours of a polariser filter (and reduced reflections).
 Weighing just 18g, the filters are made of anti-reflective glass mounted onto an aluminium frame.
 The filters are also coated to reduce flare.

-Sandmarc’s hybrid filters are available for a wide range of Android devices and iPhone models up to the iPhone 14 series.
+Sandmarc’s hybrid filters are available for a wide range of Android devices and iPhone models up to the latest iPhones.

 Pros: